demarius/dieting/README.md

 `node index.js` and visit `http://localhost:8000`.

-visit `/something` to set the title to 'something'.
+Visit `/something` to set the title to 'something'.

+Visit `/users` to see a list of users.